willegan/getvero.github.io/_articles/setting-up-veros-webhooks.md

 ## Webhook Setup

 All of Vero's webhooks are sent to a single notification address.
-To enable the webhooks, go to *Account > Webhooks* and enter the URL at which you wish to receive the webhooks.
+To enable the webhooks, go to *Settings > Integrations > Webhooks* and enter the URL at which you wish to receive the webhooks.

 ![{{ site.data.screenshots.vero.webhook-setup['title'] }}]({{ site.data.screenshots.vero.webhook-setup['image'] }})